Skip to Content

 Essential Things You Must Do Before Signing a Lease

-As a tenant, you have to make sure your rental agreement meets your expectations and reflects your rights.
+As a tenant, you must ensure that your rental agreement meets your expectations and reflects your rights.
 To help you, we’ve broken the lease agreement inspection process into five major steps.
-Before you seal the deal, be smart and take these steps into consideration to save yourself any trouble.
+Before you seal the deal, be smart and consider these steps to save yourself any trouble.

 1. Inspect the Property and Record Any Current Damages